 When consultants talk about the two dimensions, you know what's coming: a matrix.
 In one of our webinars, we asked company leaders to assess their company based on their customer loyalty orientation and profit orientation.
 The results showed varying levels of business resilience:

-- Over invested: 25 percent of respondents considered their companies to be very customer loyalty-oriented, but not very profit-oriented.
+- Over invested.
+25 percent of respondents considered their companies to be very customer loyalty-oriented, but not very profit-oriented.
 For example, software and tech companies can become over invested from all angles.
-They invest in acquiring and retaining customers, but if you ask them about profit, you usually get the answer “That's the next step for us.”
+They invest in acquiring and retaining customers.
+But if you ask them about profit, you usually get the answer: “That's the next step for us.”

-For all industries there are of course single companies positioned in a very different way.
+For all industries there are single companies positioned in a very different way.
 Think about your business and your levels of customer loyalty orientation and profit orientation.

 Your first reaction to the example above might be “not Apple again” or “my business is nothing like Apple.”
 But Apple is not the only company that is both profit and customer loyalty oriented.
-Companies that have successfully transformed their business include tech giants like Amazon that moved to web services, and Microsoft with its intelligent cloud.
+There are other companies that have successfully transformed their business.
+For example, tech giants like Amazon moved to web services, and Microsoft implemented its intelligent cloud.

 Four key lessons from profit-oriented companies

 1. They instill a profit mindset

 That means focusing on profit over market share, emphasizing cash flow, and managing costs.
 In our experience, companies lacking profit orientation typically focus on market share or volume growth.
 Meanwhile, resilient companies target specific profit KPIs, such as the net retention rate and recurring revenue rate.

 Effective business resilience can take place if top managers know the revenue targets and actuals.
 They also can readily quote you their profit numbers in any meeting.
 Sales people carefully consider profit impact when making a deal.
 Everyone at all levels always has a clear and current view on the company’s profit situation.